 All our premises and grounds are no smoking areas and as such there are no designated smoking areas within the trust premises for staff, patients, visitors or others.
 This is with the best interests to community health and well-being and we hope that staff, patients and visitors support us with this.

-The Stop Smoking Pregnancy Service are specialist midwives that see pregnant women who wish for support to stop smoking.
+The Smokefree Pregnancy Service are specialist midwives that see pregnant women who wish for support to stop smoking.
 We will also see any partner’s, family members or friends that want to quit too and can come to your appointment with you.

 We see people who are planning a pregnancy, are at any stage in pregnancy, or are postnatal.
 If you wish we can arrange for you to have Nicotine Replacement Therapy (NRT) via your GP in the form of patches, mouth spray, inhalator, gum or lozenges.
 Stopping smoking will greatly reduce your risk of miscarriage, stillbirth, birth defects, premature birth, and Sudden Infant Death Syndrome (SIDS).
 Stopping smoking will also help children in later life as it will reduce their risk of asthma, respiratory and ear infections, and mean that they are less likely to become a smoker themselves.